Day: July 12, 2022

 So far, U.S. Congress efforts in the House and Senate have failed to finalize a plan to extend the PTC credits, putting over 3 million people at risk of losing their health care coverage, purchased through the market set up by the Affordable Care Act of 2010.

 Of the 3.12 million across the U.S., based on estimates by the Robert Wood Johnson Foundation and Urban Institute, 513,000 of those who would lose their insurance are Florida residents.
-That’s 16% of Americans at risk
+That’s 16% of Americans at risk of losing their health care coverage.

 ASN paper highlights the strengths, limitations of research methods used in nutrition science